dmit-game-dev-semester-02/Assignment-03-Pong/Assignment03_Pong_FirstName_LastName.md

 [COMPLETE/INCOMPLETE]

-6.  **(1 mark -- challenge!)
+6.  **(2 marks -- challenge!)
 Make the paddle turn a different colour for 500 milliseconds when they are touched by the ball.**